SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9f89b634-0531-437b-b060-a9d9f2d270db_do_not_edit_manually.md

     Identifies suspicious file creations in the startup folder of a remote system.
 An adversary could abuse this to move laterally by dropping a malicious script or executable that will be executed after a reboot or user logon.

     - **Effort:** intermediate

+??? abstract "Kernel Module Alteration"

+    Kernel module installation can be used to configure system settings to automatically execute a program during system boot or logon to maintain persistence or gain higher-level privileges on compromised systems.

+    - **Effort:** advanced

 ??? abstract "Microsoft Office Creating Suspicious File"